orelz890/shell_c/README.md

               (line by line)

-      * Previous assumptions: If one want to use the if command he need to follow this exact pattern line by line:
+      * Previous assumptions: If given pipes commend it will exacute the first commend in the chain.
+If one want to use the if command he need to follow this exact pattern line by line:

               if command/pipes